What is a land trust?

 What do you do with a property once you have ownership and it has been restored to its natural state?
 Who has access?
 What types of activities are permitted?

-The management plan for each property will include its intended uses.
-Some properties will be closed conservation areas; others have trail systems and interpretive signage to welcome the public.
+The management plan for each nature reserve will include its intended uses.
+Some will be closed conservation areas; others have trail systems and interpretive signage to welcome the public.

 Specific uses are determined at the time of acquisition.
 Passive recreation such as hiking is generally encouraged.
 Uses that are incompatible with conservation goals are prohibited, including motorized vehicles, mountain biking, off-leash dogs, removing vegetation, camping, and horseback riding.

-How does the Trust ensure it will be able to maintain properties in the future?
+How does TTLT ensure it will be able to maintain nature reserves in the future?

-Each TTLT property has a stewardship endowment.
+Each TTLT nature reserve has a stewardship endowment.
 This is a sum of capital that is invested to produce an annual income equal to the anticipated fixed costs of ownership such as insurance, taxes, monitoring and maintenance.
 The capital is retained with only the interest being spent each year.